AInstein: Can LLMs Solve Research Problems From Parametric Memory Alone?: Related Work

 \section{Related Work}

-The evaluation of scientific reasoning in language models has evolved along several complementary directions, each revealing different aspects of these systems' capabilities and limitations.

-\paragraph{Evaluating Scientific Knowledge and Reasoning.} Traditional benchmarks have focused on testing models' ability to answer scientific questions and solve domain-specific problems.
-Recent work has highlighted the limitations of these approaches, particularly their conflation of memorization with understanding. ~\cite{wang2024scimon} demonstrate that models often rely heavily on pattern matching and retrieval rather than genuine reasoning when solving mathematical problems.
-Similarly, the phenomenon of ``grokking''--where models suddenly transition from memorization to generalization--suggests that understanding and recall exist on a spectrum rather than as binary states~\citep{power2022grokking}.
+\paragraph{Evaluating Scientific Knowledge and Reasoning.} Traditional benchmarks have focused on testing models' ability to answer scientific questions, but recent work highlights their conflation of memorization with understanding.~\cite{wang2024scimon} demonstrate that models often rely on pattern matching rather than genuine reasoning.
 Our work extends this line of inquiry by explicitly controlling for memorization through conceptual abstraction.

-\paragraph{Probing Model Representations.} Understanding how language models internally represent concepts has become a critical area of research.
-Investigations into models' latent knowledge have revealed that these systems often maintain multiple, sometimes contradictory, representations of the same concept~\citep{longpre2021entity,xie2023adaptive}.
-The ability to ``steer'' model behavior through targeted interventions suggests that different representations can be selectively activated~\citep{turner2023steering}.
-Our framework leverages this insight, using varied problem framings to explore the full space of a model's conceptual representations.

-\paragraph{Emergence and Phase Transitions.} The study of emergent capabilities in large language models has revealed that certain abilities appear suddenly as models scale, resembling phase transitions in physical systems~\citep{wei2022emergent}. ~\cite{schaeffer2023emergent} provide a nuanced analysis of these transitions, showing how measurement choices can create the appearance of emergence.
-Our concept of ``conceptual activation energy'' provides a complementary perspective, focusing on the minimum prompt complexity required to trigger specific reasoning capabilities rather than model scale.

-\paragraph{Scientific Discovery and Creativity.} Recent work has begun exploring whether AI systems can contribute to scientific discovery beyond mere assistance.~\cite{romera2024mathematical} demonstrate that specialized systems can discover novel mathematical theorems, while other work has shown success in materials science and drug discovery~\citep{zhavoronkov2019deep,merchant2023scaling}.
-However, these systems typically operate within narrow, well-defined domains with extensive domain-specific training.
-Our approach differs by testing general-purpose language models' ability to rediscover established concepts without domain-specific fine-tuning.

-\paragraph{Mechanistic Interpretability.} The growing field of mechanistic interpretability seeks to understand how models perform specific tasks by analyzing their internal computations~\citep{elhage2021mathematical}.
-This work has revealed that models can implement surprisingly sophisticated algorithms, from modular arithmetic to optimization procedures~\cite{olsson2022context}.
-Our framework complements these mechanistic studies by providing behavioral evidence of models' algorithmic capabilities through their ability to rediscover solutions.
+Critically, our benchmark draws on ICLR 2025 and 2026 papers, whose acceptance decisions and final manuscripts post-date the training cutoffs of all evaluated models, ensuring that observed performance reflects generalization rather than memorization.